wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-pubsub.rst

 max_messages
 ^^^^^^^^^^^^

-Number of maximum messages pulled in each iteration.
+Maximum number of messages pulled in each iteration.
 This value does not depend on the number of threads used.

 +--------------------+-------------+
 | **Default value**  | 100         |